Query Engine

 The coordinator merges all partial results:

 This works because count and sum are associative and commutative.
-All aggregation functions in LynxDB implement the Partial + Merge interface.
+All aggregation functions in LynxDB implement partial and merge semantics.

 In distributed mode, Phase 1 runs on shard nodes and Phase 2 runs on the coordinator.
 See Distributed Architecture.